 How many copies of this series survive?
 I go back to Worldcat and fight the digital/book blindspot and try to narrow down where an actual book is rather than the mircorform or its digital equivalent.
 The American Antiquarian Society in Worcester, MA has Vol. 2 & 4.
 And I’ll be headed there in a few weeks, so I’ve gotten lucky because I’ll be seeing 2 more examples from this series.

-Mark and I are convinced that there is no watermark letterform present in this pamphlet and we discuss the range of options regarding production, dissemination and use.
-George W. Fenns was the owner, and may have been the scribe that filled this book front to back with competent practice lettering.
+I am convinced that there is no watermark letterform present in this pamphlet owned by George W. Fenns.
+He may have been the scribe that filled this book front to back with competent practice lettering.
 A quick search fails to find him.

 The hunt is on.
 I want to know more about this book.
 And I want to know where/how one unnumbered volume has laid paper instead of the watermarked paper.
 I’ve got more questions than answers – and that is exhilarating.